knowledgeboard/knowledgeboard.github.io/templates/blog.md

 proper squeezy ones and I felt every rep with a great pump in the process!
 I love it!
 Shoulder was complaining a little but I think it was just as tired as the rest of the upper body!
 So it's alright!

+### 2024-07-01 21:38

+A bit of Linux nvidia work today on my own.
+Some GPIB test - psc config works now!
+Improvements!
+Then some Lua/C++ learning time!
+Gonna continue with lua tomorrow!

+Staying at home today!
+We spoke with mum for a lot and then with An. for more :) It's been great!